BestTimesToVisit.com Logo

 JR Nara Line

 This is the most common and convenient way to reach Nara from major cities like Kyoto and Osaka.
-It's a rapid train service that gets you directly to Nara Station, the main gateway to the city's attractions.
+It's a frequent service that drops you off at JR Nara Station, which is a short walk or bus ride from the main attractions.

-Cost:Approximately ¥720 from Kyoto, ¥780 from Osaka (one way).
-Covered by the Japan Rail Pass.
+Cost:Approximately ¥720 from Kyoto, ¥780 from Osaka (one way, depending on exact starting point).

 Kintetsu Nara Line